 Your orientation at a new facility will set your stage for success, so make sure you pay attention and take it seriously.

-Once you’ve settled into the area and have finished all of your initial training and orientations, your days will consist of working the assignment.
+Once you’ve settled into the area and have finished all of your initial training and orientations, it’s time to start working the assignment.

-This is no different than working in a permanent role for any hospital.
+Whether you’re full-time or part-time, locum tenens assignments are no different than working in a permanent role for any hospital.
 You’ll be patient-facing and completing the tasks you were born to do!
-This transition is typically smooth for a locum physician, with some of the only minor obstacles being:
+This transition is typically smooth for a locum physician, with only minor obstacles such as:

-Take advantage of those working around you for help.
+Look to those working around you if you need help.
 Especially in the cases of longer stays, you’ll want to build strong relationships with your temporary colleagues.

 Due to the amount of traveling you’ll be doing, you will have the opportunity to see places from all across the country.
-And this frequent change of scenery is a great way to battle physician burnout, which has become a major problem throughout the country.
+And this frequent change of scenery is a great way to battle physician burnout, which has become a major problem in recent years.

 This can also be a great opportunity for you to explore your options if you plan on making a permanent move in the near or distant future.
-As a result, becoming a locum tenens physician is beneficial for medical workers of all ages and career paths.
+As a result, becoming a locum tenens physician is beneficial for medical workers of many different lifestyles and career paths.

 Locum tenens physician staffing is a much-needed service in today’s world.
 As a result, you have the opportunity to travel across the country and build professional and personal connections that will last for life.